softindex/datakernel/examples/README.md

 These examples aim to represent core DataKernel technologies and show how they can be used for both common and advanced use cases.

-If you'd like to learn more about the basic modules of DataKernel (Promise, ByteBuf, Eventloop etc.), please go to [Basic modules](#basic-modules) section.
+If you'd like to learn more about the basic modules of DataKernel (Promise, ByteBuf etc.), please go to [Basic modules](#basic-modules) section.
 With these examples you'll understand how DataKernel's building blocks work from within and the core principles of their efficient asynchronous performance.